-This topic describes how to restore a database through logical backup files.
-You can use the mysqldump utility that comes with MySQL to restore a database through logical backup files.
+This topic describes how to restore data from logical backup files.
+You can use the mysqldump utility that is included in MySQL to restore data from logical backup files.

-- For more information about how to restore physical backup files to on-premises databases, see Use a physical backup file to restore data of an ApsaraDB RDS MySQL instance to a user-created database.
+- For more information about how to restore data from physical backup files to a user-created database, see Use a physical backup file to restore an ApsaraDB RDS for MySQL instance to a user-created MySQL database.

-- For more information about how to back up ApsaraDB RDS MySQL data, see Back up the data of an RDS instance.
+- For more information about how to back up the data of an ApsaraDB RDS for MySQL instance, see Back up the data of an RDS instance.

-- MySQL 5.7 High-availability Edition (based on local SSDs)
+- MySQL 5.7 on RDS High-availability Edition (with local SSDs)

 - MySQL 5.6

 The user-created MySQL database is installed on a 64-bit Linux system.
 The version of the database is the same as that of the RDS instance.
 This topic describes how to restore data from logical backup files of an ApsaraDB RDS for MySQL 5.7 instance in the Linux 7 system.

 - Log on to the ApsaraDB for RDS console.

 - In the top navigation bar, select the region where the target RDS instance resides.